-All students at Downtown College Prep Alum Rock (DCP Alum Rock HS) enrolled in a broad course of study appropriate for grades six through twelve, which are also aligned to the UC/CSU A-G Requirements in grades nine through twelve, and that include: English Language Arts, Mathematics, Science, History-Social Science, Visual and Performing Arts, World Languages, Academic Electives, and Health and Physical Education.
-The school Leadership Team reviews the school and grade level course offerings and curriculum maps on an annual basis, to ensure a broad course of study is offered (in which all students are enrolled).
+All students at Downtown College Prep (DCP EI Primero) enroll in a broad course of study appropriate for grades nine through twelve, which are aligned to the UC/CSU A-G Requirements and include: English Language Arts, Mathematics, Science, History-Social Science, Visual and Performing Arts, World Languages, Academic Electives, and Health and Physical Education.
+The school Leadership Team reviews the school and grade level course offerings and curriculum maps on an annual basis, to ensure a broad course of study is offered (in which all students have access and are enrolled).
 The Leadership Team, Central Office, and Board of Directors monitor A-G completion rates, disaggregated by subgroups, to ensure access and enrollment by all.
-At the middle school level, students had access to core subjects and enrichment courses including PE, Project Lead the Way and Art.